 By Iñaki Hernández-Lasa, Solutions Architect

 At first everything goes accordingly.
-Your company’s materials can be translated into 33 languages, in 15 different countries, and will cost you next to nothing.
+Your company’s materials can be translated into 33 languages in 15 different countries and it will cost you next to nothing.
 But just like the case above, what happens when that material doesn’t make a whole lot of sense to those local consumers you wanted to reach?
-Or worse yet, is grammatically not up to par?
-Not only have you wasted valuable company time, effort and money on the project, but you’ve presented a not-so-pleasant company image to the people you were hoping to impress.
+Or worse yet is not up to par grammatically?
+Not only have you wasted valuable company time, effort and money on the project but you’ve presented a not-so-pleasant company image to the people you were hoping to impress.

 To avoid this all together, you need to seek language service providers that can localize your company just as well as they can globalize it.
 This assures you’re still reaching the global audience you want while targeting their specific locale.
 Localization helps address cultural nuances so that your messages better relate to your target audiences and give you higher satisfaction ratings.
 Be sure to ask your language service provider what types of processes they have in place to add local value to your company’s projects and guarantee a smoother transition into your new destinations.

 So the answer to this blog’s title is . . . both.
 When going global be sure to remain local.
 Please feel free to share your thoughts with us on all things localization, globalization and taking your company abroad.